Athens Quick Facts

 Athens is a city associated with one of the greatest creative periods in Western history.
 The city offers many reminders of its 3,000 year old history in various archaeological sites, Byzantine churches, and neoclassical buildings.
 Though it continues to be dominated by its famous Acropolis, contemporary Athens is a modern, densely built metropolis of nearly four million people, or forty percent of Greece’s population.

-The Pomona Program in Athens is administered by College Year in Athens (CYA).
-Founded in 1962, the program was one of Pomona College’s earliest study abroad options.
+The program in Athens is administered by College Year in Athens (CYA).
 The objective of the program is to familiarize students with the various aspects of ancient Greek and Byzantine civilizations, modern Greece, and the Balkans.

 Number of Students

 CYA enrollment is approximately 100 students, selected from a national pool.

 Preference will be given to candidates who have completed college coursework with European content.